Take Action

 For Action Inc.

-On May 30th, the White House released President Trump’s proposed budget for the next fiscal year.
-If approved, it will have serious consequences for thousands of Cape Ann and Essex County residents who rely on critical programs run by Action Inc.
+While the shutdown has ended, Congress has not yet approved a federal budget for the current fiscal year.
+The White House has released a proposed budget which, if approved, will have serious consequences for thousands of Cape Ann and Essex County residents who rely on critical programs run by Action Inc.

-The plan eliminates the Low-Income Home Energy Assistance Program (LIHEAP), which helps over 3,000 local residents stay warm each winter.
+The proposed budget eliminates the Low-Income Home Energy Assistance Program (LIHEAP), which helps over 3,000 local residents stay warm each winter.
 It also cuts the Community Services Block Grant (CSBG), which last year helped 420 people avoid eviction and connected 1,100+ residents to vital services.

-Finally, deep reductions to the Department of Housing and Urban Development (HUD) programs would end permanent supportive housing for those experiencing chronic homelessness.
+Additionally, the Department of Housing and Urban Development (HUD) recently announced changes to permanent supportive housing for those experiencing chronic homelessness that will have devastating impacts on people in our community.
 In the past year alone, 140 people received stable housing through Action Inc.’s HUD-funded programs.

-What is the Low-Income Home Energy Assistance Program (LIHEAP)?
+What is the Low-income Home Energy Assistance Program?

 The Low-Income Home Energy Assistance Program (LIHEAP), also known as HEAP or Fuel Assistance, is a federal program that provides funding to local agencies—like Action Inc.—to help eligible households pay a portion of their winter heating bills.